CesiumGS/cesiumjs-workshop/README.md

 # CesiumJS Deep Dive Workshop

-Stater code for the CesiumJS Deep Dive Workshop, part of the 2025 Cesium Developer Conference.
-Slides from the workshop are available [here](DevCon_CesiumJS_DeepDive.pdf).
+Stater code for the [CesiumJS Deep Dive Workshop [slides]](DevCon_CesiumJS_DeepDive.pdf), part of the 2025 Cesium Developer Conference.

-This example repo is designed to get a new developer up and running with a base [CesiumJS](https://cesium.com/platform/cesiumjs/) app.
+This example repo is designed to get a new developer up and running with a starter [CesiumJS](https://cesium.com/platform/cesiumjs/) app.
 It's built using Vite and is based on [`cesium-vite-example`](https://github.com/CesiumGS/cesium-vite-example).

 ## Requirements